sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 ## Why Iteration Matters

 Key prefix based iteration is a common pattern in Web2 development.
-Only if it exists, on chain logics can be very flexible as well as NoSQL like Firebase Firestore can do.
+Only if it exists can on-chain logic be as flexible as that of NoSQL systems like Firebase Firestore.

 However, it is not possible in almost all public blockchains.
 It is one of the most painful problems for Developer Experience.